 The leaves, like those of other succulents, create a rosette configuration.
 Older leaves in a rosette arrangement fall off, making room for fresh leaves to develop correctly.

-Golden Sedum Succulents with orange flowers grows in small rosettes up to 1-2 inches long with half-green and golden leaves that resemble footballs.
+Golden Sedum Succulents with orange flowers grow in small rosettes up to 1-2 inches long with half-green and golden leaves that resemble footballs.
 When exposed to additional sunshine, the foliage becomes more bright orange.

 Care: In the spring, they produce white blooms with pink anthers.
 These blooms occur in order, so while some are blooming, others are fading at the same time.